Police watchdog investigates officer involved crash in Okanagan - Revelstoke Review

 The incident happened about 3:30 a.m.
 May 25 on Harvey Avenue.

-The man on the bike was taken to t to Kelowna General Hospital, where it was determined he had suffered serious injuries.
+The man on the bike was taken to Kelowna General Hospital, where it was determined he had suffered serious injuries.

 The IIO is asking anyone who witnessed the incident to contact the IIO witness line at 1-855-446-8477.